camarman/GTRPy/README.md

-# GRPy
+# GTRPy

-GRPy is a python package that allows you to calculate the well-known tensors in general relativity, without *writing a single line of code*.
+GTRPy is a python package that allows you to calculate the well-known tensors in general relativity, without *writing a single line of code*.
 In addition, you can apply many operations to 6 different type of fields, *in both 4D and 3D*.

 > It's tested for GNU/Linux, however it should also work in MacOS.
 If you ever encounter with a problem, feel free to create an issue.

 ## Installation

-You can easily install GRPy via
+You can easily install GTRPy via

-    python3 -m pip install grpy
+    python3 -m pip install gtrpy

 Later on, run